some-natalie/some-natalie/_resources/raspberry-pi.md

 excerpt: "various commands and notes and more"
 ---

-Print the temperature in Fahrenheit
+Print the temperature in Fahrenheit (looks like this `CPU Temp: 102°F`)

 ```shell
 function pi-temp {